mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 # Configuration

-## Preparing the master server
+## Preparing the primary server

-The master server where we will be replicating from needs to have binary logging enabled, `binlog_format` set to `row` and `binlog_row_image` set to `full`.
-These can be enabled by adding the two following lines to the _my.cnf_ file of the master.
+The primary server where we will be replicating from needs to have binary logging enabled, `binlog_format` set to `row` and `binlog_row_image` set to `full`.
+These can be enabled by adding the two following lines to the _my.cnf_ file of the primary.

 ```
 binlog_format=row